 “I only went out for a walk, and finally concluded to stay out till sundown, for going out, I found, was really going in.”
 John Muir

 Mindful Hiking combines two practices: Mindfulness and Forest Bathing.
 Mindfulness brings awareness to one’s self and direct experience.
 Forest Bathing translates from the Japanese Shinrin-Yoku as bathing in the forest atmosphere: soaking in the warm breeze, the sound of bird song and rustling leaves, the scent of cedar and humus . . . .
 These practices bring a sense of comfort and ease.
 Please join me and others as we remember our intimate, intuitive connection with this healing and vibrant Earth.

 We’ll meet in Iroquois Park, the “Yellowstone” of Louisville’s Olmsted parks.
-During this two-hour hike, we’ll pause for Forest Bathing practices and gentle Qi Gong.
-In this guided hike we'll draw upon mindfulness meditation practices to deepen our connection with nature.
-If the gound is wet, we’ll hike on the paved pedestrian road under a canopy of trees.
+In cooler months we’ll pause for Forest Bathing practices and gentle Qi Gong.
+In the summer months, we'll hike a couple of miles while still integrating mindfulness practices.
+Hikes will usually combine the paved pedestrian road and a gentle trails beneath a canopy of trees.

 Meet your guide: